Calling all kids (and kids at heart)! We challenge you to create your own Rube Goldberg machines at home - and the more creative and wacky the better.

 A Rube Goldberg machine is intentionally designed to perform a simple task in an indirect and overly complicated way.

-Welcome to round two of the competition.
-Your mission is to use household items to feed your pet* in the most indirect and overly complicated way possible.
+Your mission is to use household items to water a plant in the most indirect and overly complicated way possible.

 Take a video of your creation in action.
 Then submit it for the chance to win a $25 Uber Eats gift card (T&Cs apply).